 Sec.
 406.13 Relocation, Replacement, Mitigation requires either relocation, replacement, or mitigation for the alteration of regulated trees.
-Due to the number and size of the trees removed and limited space to replant trees onsite, there is a mitigation deficit.
-Mitigation by replacement is proposed for 1,583 inches.
-There is still a remaining deficit of 388 inches which will require a fee-in-lieu payment of \$50,400 prior to the issuance of Construction Permit.
-A fee-in-lieu payment is required when relocation or mitigation by replacement onsite is not feasible and is based on the adopted fee schedule rate of \$130 per caliper inch for the mitigation.
+The Final Development Plan was approved with a mitigation payment of \$50,440, which was paid prior to the issuance of the Construction Permit.
+There are a few less 3-inch trees proposed to be planted with the updated Landscape Code due to utility conflicts and a deficit of \$1,170 remains A fee-in-lieu payment is required when relocation or mitigation by replacement onsite is not feasible and is based on the adopted fee schedule rate of \$130 per caliper inch for the mitigation.